 Cheap Flights on Other Airlines

-Other domestic flight options in Colombia include ADA, Easyfly and Satena that fly out of Medellín’s Olaya Herrera Airport (EOH).
-All of these three airlines fly smaller planes than Avianca or VivaAir.
+Other domestic flight options in Colombia include Easyfly and Satena that fly out of Medellín’s Olaya Herrera Airport (EOH).
+These two airlines fly smaller planes than Avianca or VivaAir.
 It is possible to find inexpensive flights on these smaller airlines.

 Out of these five airlines I have only flown on Easyfly on a flight from Medellín (EOH) to Bucaramanga.
 Roundtrip was about 400,000 pesos about a year ago.